Flour is natural

 Baking powder (raising agent) will be added to make self-raising flour at this stage.

 The whitest flours are produced from the early reduction rolls, with the flour getting less white on later rolls as the proportion of bran particles increases.
 White flour produced in the UK and elsewhere in Europe is not bleached.
 This was sometimes done in the past but the process was phased out in the early 1990s, though it does still take place in other parts of the world, for example in North America.
 See here for more information on types of flour.

 In a typical mill, there may be up to four break rolls and 12 reduction rolls, leading to 16 flour streams, a bran stream, a germ stream and a bran/flour/germ wheat feed stream.

 Finally, the flour is sifted before being automatically packed into bags ready for delivery to shops or supermarkets.

-Bran and wheat feed left over from producing white and brown flours is sometimes used in breakfast cereals or animal feed
+Bran and wheat feed left over from producing flours is used in breakfast cereals or animal feed.

 In times gone by flour was made by grinding wheat between two stones – one static and the other turning.
 This simple process crushes the wheat and mixes all the component parts together.
 This crushing method makes it difficult to separate the white flour.
 Roller mills shear the grain open which makes it easier to scrape the endosperm away from the wheat bran and wheat germ to produce white flour.